ghga-de/docs.ghga.de/user_docs/user_stories/dua-guideline.md

 * The period of service of the DAC and/or its members;

-* The nature and structure of DAC meetings and communication (as specified in more detail in the SOP);
+* The nature and structure of DAC meetings and communication (as specified in more detail in the SOPs);

 * The process by which other parties at the Research Data Controller’s institution can be involved, e.g. the data protection officer or the legal department.